Giving birth and epilepsy

 Vitamin K plays an important part in making our blood thicken (clot).
 A very small number of newborn babies (about 0.01% or 1 in 10,000) are born without enough vitamin K. This can cause nose bleeds, mouth bleeds and in some cases, internal bleeding.
 Some AEDs can reduce a mother's vitamin K levels, and this can increase the risk of their baby having low vitamin K levels.

-The Department of Health recommends that all newborn babies are given extra vitamin K at birth or within the first month of being born, usually 1mg given by injection.
+The Department of Health recommends that all newborn babies are given extra vitamin K at birth or within the first month of being born.

 See parenting and epilepsy for ideas about keeping you and baby safe if you have seizures.